ludovicbellier/NeMo/README.md

-# neural-modeling
+# NeMo: Neural Modeling toolbox

-This repository contains a series of tools to model relationships between auditory stimuli and neural activity.
+This repository contains a series of tools to model neural activity.

 Two modeling algorithms are made available for now:
 - a Sklearn-based Ridge-regression algorithm;